williamsnell/ws_content/content/posts/cot/index.md

 }
 </script>

-Here, layers go from left to right.
-The first layer can only read in a representation of the input token.
-The second layer can read this, plus the output of the first layer.
-The third layer can read the input token, the first layer's output, and the second layer's output (and so on.)

-After all the layers, the model predicts the next token.
-It does this by giving different probability scores for all possible tokens.
-In our example, we just take the token associated with the highest probability.
+The information flows from left to right through the first layer, the second layer, and so on.
+After the last layer, the model assigns probabilities to different tokens, and we pick the next token according to these probabilities.

-When we want to process a longer passage of text (e.g. "The cat sat"), we split the sentence into tokens and run them through the model.
+When we want to process a longer passage of text (e.g. "The cat sat"), we feed more tokens through the model.

 <div id="flowchart_multi_serial" style="width: 100%;"></div>